Status Display

 The action to execute.

-T Start(string status, Func<StatusContext, T> func)
+public T Start<T>(string status, Func<StatusContext, T> func)

 Parameters: